 Gavin and his group has been at the forefront of using the latest generation of mass spectrometers (multi-collector inductively coupled plasma mass spectrometers, MC-ICPMS for short) to make the tricky boron isotope measurements for the past decade (e.g. see Foster, 2008 and Foster et al., 2013).

-We continue to make analytical developments and are currently exploring a number of novel systems to aid in the measurement and preparation of samples (e.g. ESI's prepFAST).
+We continue to make analytical developments and are currently exploring a number of novel systems to aid in the measurement and preparation (e.g. ESI's prepFAST) and micro-analysis (e.g. laser ablation) of samples .

 Along side these analyitical efforts, we are also exploring the groundtruthing of the proxy with culture experiments (growing coral and foraminifera at different pH) and laboratory experiments with inorganic calcite/aragonite.